AMR: ambition to action

 The plan sets targets to reduce UK antimicrobial use in humans by 15% by 2024 and reduce UK antibiotic use in food-producing animals by 25% between 2016 and 2020.

-Our new briefing, AMR: ambition to action, sets out the BMA’s recommendations for the key areas in which the Government must take stronger action to ensure it can meet its ambitions.
+Our briefing sets out recommendations for the key areas in which the government must take stronger action to ensure that it meets its ambitions.

 Background on AMR